 Five Steps To Improve Value Recovery On Your Data Center Hard Drives

 How Secure ITAD Can Help: An effective ITAD company will work with you to develop a lifecycle plan for your drives.
-It can help you determine which sanitization techniques are the best fit for your chosen plan, and can help you get access to any necessary hardware and software.
+It can help you determine which sanitization techniques are the best fit for your chosen approach, and can help you get access to any necessary hardware and software.

 Logical techniques, degaussing, and physical destruction all have their pros and cons.
 But they have this in common: when used properly, they render the retrieval of drive data infeasible.